anwar-lab-ucb/3D-Reconstruction-of-Cellular-Images/README.md

 # 3D-Reconstruction-of-Cellular-Images
 The goal of the project is to use Deep Neural Networks to deblur, enhance and estimate depth from images taken with a microfabricated lensless customized CMOS image sensor as described in [1-3].

-To train the models, a synthetic dataset, representative of images taken with the customized image sensor from real-life cell foci is generated which can be found here:
+To train the models, a synthetic dataset, representative of images taken with the customized image sensor from real-life cell foci is generated.
+The dataset can be accessed by running one of the following commands in your terminal:

 ```
 git clone git://repo.eecs.berkeley.edu/users/rozhan_rabbani/3D-Reconstruction-of-Cellular-Images.git